 A prickly invader… but also one of the best medicinal plants of all!
-The nettle, as useful in the kitchen as it is in the garden, is worthy of our highest esteem.
+Nettle, as useful in the kitchen as it is in the garden, is worthy of our highest esteem.

 It prospers in vacant lots, on roadside mounds and along pathways, the stinging nettle is often cause for many to remember the pain and burning felt as children, either from having fallen off a bicycle or because of cheeky joker friends.
 There are around thirty species in this genus, and the most common in Europe are the Great nettle (Urtica dioica) and the burning nettle (Urtica urens).